VasiliyKolihalov/FatNetLib/docs/2-essentials/4-package-schema.md

 The `PackageSchema` class is a key-value set, where the key is the field name, and the value is the field type.
 The package schema allows you to specify the type of package field shallowly.
-This means that you cannot specify how to deserialize the type of the package field.
 Since the `PackageSchema` class implements the `IEnumerable` interface, you can use the initializer when its creation.

 ```c#